YOUR RESEARCH, YOUR ARCHIVES

 (Accession # 2008.8 – Papers: 1 box)

 This small collection of papers belonged to James M. McCorkle Sr. when he worked for Wheat Williams Realty in Decatur, Georgia.
-The Excel list contains the names and addresses found on realty contracts kept by McCorkle.
+The list contains the names and addresses found on realty contracts kept by McCorkle.
+Dates range from late 1950s-early 1970s.
 Check to see if your house is included!
-The list can also be found at our Ancestry.com page HERE.
+138 addresses included.

 (Accession # 2002.41, 2002.83- Papers: 1 box)